 1918: Australians in France - Tanks (Landships)

 Initially, commanders and men found it difficult to adjust to these bulky monsters with their cumbersome design.
 However, tanks gradually gained respect as tactical weapons.
+They provided greater mobility and cover for infantry on the battlefield, and they could be used as carriers for supplies.
 By September 1916, 49 tanks were in use on the Somme.
-They provided greater mobility and cover for infantry on the battlefield, and they could be used as supply carriers and artillery launchers.
-They were also used on the Eastern Front in Palestine from 1917.
+They were also used in Palestine from 1917.

 At the battle of Cambrai in 1917, the further developed Mark IV tanks were said to have been the decisive factor in the Allied victory.
 By 1918, many battles such as Hamel and the Battle of Amiens were planned with Mark V tanks as an integral part of the operation.